|Page 1 of 2|

 The Scooter brand Ethic developed an ICS extension, ICS10.
 The difference between ICS10 is, that ICS10 comes with a hallowed 10mm bolt and star nut that makes the system stronger.
 In order to ride ICS10, you need to make sure your forks fit because of a larger compression bolt.

-Pros: The ISC is a good choice of compression system when entering the thread less fork market on a budget.
+Pros: The ICS is a good choice of compression system when entering the thread less fork market on a budget.
 It’s a very light system

 Internal Hidden Compression is invented by Blunt/Envy Scooters and is supposed to be a lighter version of the HIC.
 Unlike most compression systems, IHC is built into the actual fork, which is one piece less to assemble.